Integrating Render with Datadog

 system.mem.usedThe amount of RAM in use

-Within Datadog, you can see the metrics on any dashboard or metrics explorer page.
-You will be able to filter metrics by the database-id tag equal to your Render Postgres database ID.
-The screenshot below is an example of some metrics you can view.
+You can view reported metrics from any Datadog dashboard or metrics explorer page.
+You can filter metrics by the database-id tag equal to your Render Postgres database ID.

 Datadog Postgres metrics